scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store in order to determine the best set of PCBs.
 If this is the case, an AS Control Service should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

-- The *propagation interval* should be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.
+- The *propagation interval* should be at least 5 seconds for intra-ISD beaconing and at least 60 seconds for core beaconing.

 Note that to ensure establish quick connectivity, an AS Control Service MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is known to have succeeded within the last propagation interval: